georgespetrequin/atlassian-marketplace-generator/README.md

 2. See a real-time preview of your Marketplace listing on the right side
 3. Pay attention to character counts to ensure your content fits within Atlassian's guidelines
 4. Upload images for your app logo, banner, and highlight screenshots
+5. When satisfied with your preview, you can save it for reference

 ## Built With